jirikavi/AngularJS-Toaster/README.md

     <button ng-click="pop()">Show a Toaster</button>
 </div>
 ```

+* Close the toast:

+    The `toaster` service exposes a `clear` function that takes two parameters:

+    - `toasterId`: the id of the toast container you would like to target
+    - `toastId`: the id of the toast you would like to close

+    The `toaster.pop()` function returns an object that contains both the toasterId and the toastId.
+    This object can be passed directly into the `clear` function to close a toast:

+    ```js
+    var toastInstance = toaster.pop({type: 'info', body: 'Hello'});
+    toaster.clear(toastInstance);
+    ```

 ### Timeout
 By default, toasts have a timeout setting of 5000, meaning that they are removed after 5000